Family demands answers after man dies in Payne County Jail

-PAYNE COUNTY, Okla. – A man was found dead in his Stillwater jail cell after overdosing on his own drugs, allegedly pulling them out of a body cavity.
-His family telling News 4 they were infuriated when they heard what happened.
+PAYNE COUNTY, Okla. - A man was found dead in his Stillwater jail cell after overdosing on his own drugs, allegedly pulling them out of a body cavity.
+His family told News 4 they were infuriated when they heard what happened.

-33-year-old Jeffery Kay Jr. was found unresponsive in his cell Friday morning, just hours after he had been arrested.
+33-year-old Jeffery Kay, Jr. was found unresponsive in his cell Friday morning just hours after he was arrested.

 "You have to deal with things in your own way but I did not think it was going to get this bad," Jeffery Kay said in reference to his son's death.